 Yes, I have seen people throwing harmful chemicals, coins, domestic waste, etc., into rivers and other water bodies.

 8. What could be done to keep rivers clean?
 Discuss.

 People living near the river banks should not bathe their animals and wash their clothes in the river.
 The industrial waste and sewage should not be discarded into the river.
-Treatment plants should be set up to remove chemicals from the waste before letting it into the river.
+In addition, treatment plants should be set up to remove chemicals and other wastes before letting it into the river.

 NCERT Textbook Page No. – 108